Rehabilitation

 CDCR Secretary Kathleen Allison, upper left, signs an MOU with UC Irvine Chancellor Howard Gillman.
 At the bottom of the screen is Keramet Reiter, an Associate Professor for UCI’s Department of Criminology, Law & Society and School of Law.

-The University of California, Irvine, and CDCR signed a memorandum of understanding (MOU) to design the first in-prison Bachelor of Arts program offered by the University of California system.
+The University of California, Irvine, (UCI) and CDCR signed a memorandum of understanding (MOU) to design the first in-prison Bachelor of Arts program offered by the University of California system.
 The Leveraging Inspiring Futures Through Educational Degrees (LIFTED) project will enable incarcerated students at Richard J. Donovan Correctional Facility to earn a sociology degree.

-Since 2014, all 35 California state prisons have partnered with community colleges to offer incarcerated people the chance to earn an associate’s degree.
-LIFTED will expand on this starting in fall 2022.
-Up to 25 RJD students who have earned an A.A. in sociology through Southwestern College will be able to pursue a bachelor’s degree through this program.
 The existing UC transfer track will be available to those with at least a 3.5 GPA and who also meet all of the eligibility requirements.
-Students can earn their B.A. from UCI while serving their sentence or matriculate on campus if they are released before finishing their course of study.
+Students can earn their BA from UCI while serving their sentence or matriculate on campus if released before finishing.

 “This historic collaboration will lay the foundation for a new way of lowering recidivism rates, advancing diversity, equity and inclusion, and moving us one step closer to the dream of allowing ‘anyone from anywhere’ to educate themselves into a better life, as promised by California’s Master Plan,” Gillman said.